AlexanderIbrahim1/nn_fourbody_potential/README.md

 cd nn_fourbody_potential
 ```

-NOTE: to save space, the git history has been removed from the tarball; to access the git history, you must access the repository through github.

 2. Create the virtual environment (unless you already have one set up)
 ```bash
 virtualenv venv -p python  # version 3.9, 3.10, or 3.11 as of time of release